 And yet John's message is one of redemption, hope, and second chances.
 During his time in prison he recommitted himself to education: reading, studying, even teaching courses.
 His good behaviour and the lobbying of others on his behalf resulted in President Bush commuting his sentence after seven and a half years.
 John was released, but remained on probation for five years following his commutation.
 His new project, From Brooklyn to Russia, With Love, is a nine-week tour (in Russia, naturally) culminating in a documentary about his life - now dedicated to mentoring kids and enriching lives through the sharing and exchange of music.
 During these nine weeks he will be playing and speaking to several groups of children, collaborating with Russian artists, filming a documentary, and recording both a live and studio album. hAll proceeds from this tour go straight to charities in Russia.

-John and company playing a concert and then leading a Q&A session.
+The kids at Orphanage No. 9 had prepared an adorable concert for John and his band (called The Best), which was followed by John and company playing a concert and then leading a Q&A session.
 After the concert, John and the guys stuck around to sign autographs, take pictures, and play around with the kids.
 I feel so blessed to have had the chance to be a part of this event, and to see the kids leave with such big smiles on their faces.
 They were starstruck!

 The band invited me to a concert they're playing at a club here in St. Pete on Friday night.
 Even though I'd never heard his music before today, I loved it and I can't wait to see the band live again and hang out with these cool guys!!